tc39/proposal-temporal/docs/now.md

 **Returns:** a `Temporal.Instant` object representing the current system time.

-This method gets the current absolute system time, without regard to calendar or time zone.
+This method gets the current exact system time, without regard to calendar or time zone.
 This is a good way to get a timestamp for an event, for example.
 It works like the old-style JavaScript `Date.now()`, but with nanosecond accuracy instead of milliseconds.